In a loud, volatile world with too many people, many of us eagerly seek to escape.

 I have been an avid reader my entire life.
 In the last two years, I have discovered the other side of the story—the pen found its way to my hand, and my hand found the paper.

-I moved on to another piece after a feverish dream (more of a hallucination, I was pretty sick for about a week) brought me an image of a water fae—they don’t always like to be called ‘mermaids’—named Lyriic, who finds herself rising among the elite of her kind after winning a special competition, navigating strange new powers, forging alliances, enduring betrayal, and perhaps even falling in love.
-You can find a full description and link to read here.
+I moved on to other pieces, including one that popped up after a feverish dream (more of a hallucination, I was pretty sick for about a week) about a water fae—they don’t always like to be called ‘mermaids’—named Lyriic, who finds herself rising among the elite of her kind after winning a special competition, navigating strange new powers, forging alliances, enduring betrayal, and perhaps even falling in love.
+You can find a full description here.

 When I’m not writing or fighting dragons, I work full time as a veterinarian.
 I practice small animal medicine, endoscopy, acupuncture, rehabilitation, and soft tissue surgery in Boise, Idaho.